Back to Blog

 Action and Event Types Matrix

 Harmonisation: As part of simplifying EMIR, ESMA has sought to align the regulation with international standards with which firms are already familiar.
 For example, EMIR Refit aligns closely to the work done by the CPMI-IOSCO Harmonisation Group on critical data elements, directly impacting the generation of Unique Transaction Identifiers.
 Harmonisation also applies to the formatting of data reports.
-The fully standardised ISO20022 XML format is widely used elsewhere, and will be the required format of EMIR reporting as of April 2024.
+The fully standardised ISO20022 XML format is widely used elsewhere, and isthe required format of EMIR reporting as of April 2024 in the EU, and in September 2024 in the UK.

 What you need to do